kinderp/beer2beer/README.md

   call in 30 days.

-  If a peer needs to update its list, it must perform a new registration call (inclu ding its old id).
-A new fresh id will be released and the old one will be deleted with the old indexes for the current peer.
+  If a peer needs to update its list, it must perform a new registration call (inclu ding its old id in the request).
+A new fresh id will be released and  the  old one will be deleted together with the old indexes for the current peer.
   ```

 * Login